 Get a moment of calm in the metropolis by making for Yu Garden, where lily-padded ponds and pavilions converge on holy rockeries.

 The soaring Space Module observation point has sweeping city views more than 300 meters up in this strange and awe-inspiring Shanghai skyscraper.

 Qantas Airways and China Eastern fly direct between Australia and Shanghai.

-The best airline to fly between Australia and Shanghai is Singapore Airlines.
-Qantas Airways is the best if you want non-stop flights.
-The best low-cost airline is AirAsia.
+Qatar Airways is the best airline to fly from Australia to Shanghai.
+For direct flights then Qantas Airways is the best.
+The best budget airline is AirAsia.